wilsonmar/oss-perf/ga_metrics.md

 * **Avg.
 Server Response Time** is the time the server takes to respond to a user request, including the network time from user’s location to your server.

-* **Avg.
-Page Load Time (Secs)** is the time it takes for pages from the sample set to load, from initiation of the pageview (e.g. click on a page link) to    load completion in the browser.

 Additional metrics measure activities **before** pages load:

 * **Avg.
 Redirection Time**